SmartTokenLabs/TokenScript/doc/design_paper.md

 The answer to integrate the web requires a few building blocks that weren't in the Web's blueprint: authentication, ownership, transfer of value and trading.

 The web doesn't have a built-in authentication mechanism[^tls].
-The add-on "Sign in with Facebook" merely tried to provide authentication through a trusted 3rd party, which, despite privacy and availability concerns, is only good for account authentication and not for business logic.
+The add-on "Sign in with Facebook" merely tried to provide authentication through a trusted 3rd party, which, despite privacy and availability concerns, is only good for account authentication and not for integration.

 [^tls]: Despite the excellent efforts on client/server certificates in TLS, these authentication methods are not for processes, but only for sites.
 It's a delegation model.
 Imagine a buyer not checking if a title deed is real, but only checks if the seller's name matches the one on the deed.
 That would be the delegation model used in TLS.
 In this model, TLS can't guarantee anything on the website is real, only that the website is real.
 Facebook uses TLS but people put a lot of fake news on it.
 The unit of trust here is certainly not granular enough for the web to deliver an integrated experience.